openwdl/wdl/versions/1.1/SPEC.md

 A `Map` represents an associative array of key-value pairs.
 All of the keys must be of the same (primitive) type, and all of the values must be of the same type, but keys and values can be different types.

-A `Map` can be declared with comma-separated key-value pairs in braces (`{}`).
-Key-value pairs are delimited by `:`.
+A `Map` can be initialized with a map literal - a comma-separated list of key-value pairs in braces (`{}`), where key-value pairs are delimited by `:`.
 The value of a specific key can be accessed by placing the key in brackets after the declaration name.
 Accessing a non-existent key of a `Map` results in an error.

 ```wdl
 Map[Int, Int] int_to_int = {1: 10, 2: 11}